lostatc/codot/docs/codot.1.rst

 --------
 Source File
-    A source file is a file created by an application to allow the user to configure that application.
-An example is ~/.vimrc.
+    A source file is a file created by an application to allow the user to configure that application (e.g. ~/.vimrc).
 There is an example source file under EXAMPLES_.

 Template File
     A template file is a copy of a source file that has had certains values